 Works from the “Nudes” series made quite an impression when they were first exhibited five years ago.
 A New York Times critic described them as “remarkable photographs” that “present a collective celebration of the human body” and showcase a vivid life-force triumphing over mortality.

-Gary Schneider’s photographs have been exhibited at major art museums in the United States and Europe, and he has works in many prestigious collections.
+The photographer Gary Schneider was born in South Africa in 1954 but lives and works in New York.
+His photographs have been exhibited at major art museums in the United States and Europe, and he has works in many prestigious collections.